gumob/three-text-geometry/README.md

 #### Screen coordinate system and Three.js coordinate system
 TextGeometry places text based on the screen coordinate system.
 Therefore, when [`THREE.Mesh`](https://threejs.org/docs/#api/en/objects/Mesh) is added to the scene, the text will be placed inverted when viewed from the positive direction of the Z axis.
-To make the text visible from the positive z-axis, you need apply toransformations.
+To make the text visible from the positive z-axis, you need apply transformation.

 ![coord-conversion.webp](https://raw.githubusercontent.com/gumob/three-text-geometry/main/README-assets/coord-conversion.webp)